• Products

 Stocks

-Stocks are shares of a company which give partial ownership.
+Stocks are shares of a company which give partial ownership to the stock buyers.
 The percentage of ownership is based on the total number of shares that an individual owns.
-A portion of the company's profits are due to the investors, who receive their payout in the form of dividends.
+A portion of the company's profits is due to the investors, who receive their pay-out in the form of dividends.
 By selling their stocks at a higher price, investors may get profits from their investments.
-However, they carry a substantial amount of risk.
+However, these carry a substantial amount of risk.

 2